quanltsimple/spring-boot-jib-gcbuild/README.md

 ![](images/img-12.png)

-## Deploy to GCP from Locally
+## Deploy to GCP from gcloud command Locally

 - Run the command below in your project folder
 ```
 gcloud builds submit
 ```

-- Checking console

 ## Check result